docker-library/official-images/README.md

 ## Library definition files

-The library definition files are plain text files found in the `library/` subfolder of the docker repository.
+The library definition files are plain text files found in the `library/` subfolder of the stackbrew repository.

 ### File names